10th Consumer Scoreboard - June 2014

 Making markets work for consumers

-The 10th Consumer Conditions Scoreboard tracks consumer conditions in 52 markets, accounting for around 60% of the household expenditure.
+The 10th Consumer Markets Scoreboard tracks consumer conditions in 52 markets, accounting for around 60% of the household expenditure.

 - Market performance is improving: The overall assessment of market performance, across all markets and all countries, has improved slightly between 2012 and 2013, continuing the positive trend observed since 2010.
 The situation still differs considerably from market to market and from country to country.